 The esophagus is limited in its entire anatomy by two areas of high pressure, or sphincters, that maintain a positive pressure in the lumen despite the negative intrathoracic pressure, and prevent the continuous entrance of air from the mouth and gastric content from the distal end.
 Any alteration of these defensive structures will change the normal physiology, and with a resultant functional modification in the anti-reflux and normal swallowing mechanisms.

 The thoracic duct is the largest lymphatic structure in the body and lies next to the esophagus along most of its extension.
 The diameter of the tubular duct is 2 to 3 mm in width and 40 cm in length.
 It arises from the cisterna chyli in the abdomen behind the liver.
 The duct enters the chest through the aortic orifice of the diaphragm and runs between the aorta and the esophagus to the right side of the spine.
-At the level of the arch of the aorta, it crosses the midline and ascends on the left side of the column until it terminates at the junction between the left subclavian and ...
+At the level of the arch of the aorta, it crosses the midline and ascends on the left side of the column until it terminates at the junction between the left ...